Queen of Puddings

 This, with a cloud of meringue on top, is probably one of the lightest and most mouth-watering puddings ever invented.

-You can now watch how to make Queen of Puddings in our Cookery School Video, just click the image to play.
+You can now watch how to make Queen of Puddings in our Cookery School Video, just click the image to play, and you can skip forward to 5 mins to watch the recipe

-This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 4-6
+This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 4-6.
+Scroll to the bottom of the page to see questions Lindsey has answered on this recipe

 First, pour the milk into a saucepan and bring to the boil.